patrickward/hop/README.md

 </div>
 {{end}}
 ```

-The key point is that **only the `layout:` prefix is mandatory**.
-Everything else - directory structure, file naming, and template definition patterns - is customizable based on your project's needs.

 When referring to pages, you can use the `Path` method to specify the template path relative to the configured directories.
 For example, `app.NewResponse(r).Path("home")` will look for `templates/pages/home.html` by default.
 If no extension is provided, it will use the configured `TemplateExt` (default is `.html`).